Madhabi Puri Buch: Personal life

 Buch was born in 1966 as Madhabi Puri to Kamal Puri and his wife.
 Her father worked for the corporate sector while her mother was an academic with doctorate in political science.
-At the age of eighteen she got engaged to Dhawal Buch who was a director at FMCG multinational, Unilever.
+At the age of eighteen she got engaged to Dhaval Buch who was a director at FMCG multinational Unilever.
 They got married when she turned 21 and subsequently gave birth to her son, Abhay.
 Buch says she owes much of her success to her son and her husband who has been her friend, philosopher and guide.

 Buch was one of the survivors of the 26/11 Mumbai terrorist attacks.
 She was with her husband at the Taj Mahal Palace Hotel who was attending a Unilever meeting at that time.